Skip to articles

 MacKenzie Passegger · December 11, 2017

 Located in southern Washington, White Salmon is a special place for sports enthusiasts.
 Named by the Lewis & Clark Expedition for the salmon they found in the White Salmon River, the name is the first hint at recreational activities.
 (Fishing… it’s fishing.)
-Your Options When in the city, make sure to book a rafting trip...
+Planning a trip to White Salmon?
+Start with our complete White Salmon Visitor...